 Watch Ingrid Berman smoulder, bicker, scheme and wow in fifties haute fashion as she sulks, spars and tests her husband, the magnetic George Sanders, amid the ruins of Pompeii and in Naples.
 The latter seems to be brimming either with pregnant women, funerals or processions for saints.
 How very Catholic.
 Sanders who may or may not be related to the Russian Tzar, made his name playing plenty of Hollywood bad boys.
-Here he is a match to rival Bogie for the affection of Bergman who is sensuous, sensitive, intelligent and demanding.
+Here he is a match to rival Bogie for the affection of Bergman who is sensuous, sensitive, intelligent and very demanding.

 By contrast, Sanders is a suave, chilly, workaholic, upper-class Englishman dressed in tweed or formal suits even in the heat of an Italian summer.
-He is also a man who hides his feelings, appears inscrutable and drives Bergman crazy by being unknowable.
+He is also a man who hides his feelings, appears inscrutable and drives Bergman crazy by appearing unknowable.
 Eat your heart out 'sexy Rexy'.
 No wonder George Sanders was once married to Zsa Zsa Gabor and then her sister, briefly.